FAQs for VirusScan Enterprise 8.x

 - Windows Performance Monitoring Tool (XPerf)

 In Microsoft Vista and newer operating systems, Microsoft has provided a powerful tool that can give very detailed information about a performance problem, including the API that is being called the most.
 Vendors can use this information typically at an engineering/development level where symbols files for source code are accessible.
 This helps understand more clearly what code paths are being exercised.Customers are advised to work with Technical Support if your performance issues have not been addressed after following these steps.

 Why is Access Protection / Buffer Overflow Protection still enabled when disabling the On-Access Scanner?

 One of the architectural changes with VSE 8.8 was to separate Access Protection (AP)/Buffer Overflow Protection (BOP) from the status of the On-Access scanner.
 In earlier versions of VSE, all three would be disabled if you disabled the On-Access Scanner.
 Separating the disable function allows for Zero Day Protection features (AP and BOP) to remain enabled should the real-time scanner fail.

 Can I change the Account used by the McAfee McShield service?

-While this is technically possible, Intel Security recommends that you do not do this.
+While this is technically possible, the product development team recommends that you do not do this.
 By default, the McShield service runs as the System Account, which ensures it has access to any local resources and for any remote scanning.
 If Network Drive Scanning is enabled, the process impersonates the requestor.
 No other account can be elevated to the same permissions that a local System Account can.
 Using any other account incurs the risk of not having access to some part of the registry, files, and so on, in order to perform a successful clean operation.

 Are exclusions required for Hyper-V systems on a computer that is running Windows server?